JosephLambon/JosephLambon/README.md

 Opting for the 'Scientific Computing' module in final year taught me lessons in optimising code for better run-times, and my final year project on galaxy reddening introduced me to Linux.

 After finishing university, I completed Harvard's CS50W course alongside a full-time job as part of a ski season in Whistler, Canada, teaching me to develop web applications using Python and JavaScript.
-Using frameworks such as Django, React, Bootstrap, SQL, and Selenium, I was able to develop functional applications such as a Social Networking site, a Commerce platform, and a Producvtivity app.
+Using frameworks such as Django, React, Bootstrap, SQL, and Selenium, I was able to develop functional applications such as a Social Networking site, a Commerce platform, and a Productivity app.

 Feel free to take a look at some of my projects, otherwise, find me on [LinkedIn](https://www.linkedin.com/in/joe-lambon/)!